tlverse/tlverse-handbook/05-origami.md

 ```

 By default, `folds_rolling_origin` will increase the size of the training set by
-one time point each fold.
-Had we followed the default option, we would have 85
+one time point in each training fold.
+Had we followed the default option, we
-folds to train!
-Luckily, we can pass the `batch` as option to
+would have 85 folds to train!
+Luckily, we can pass the `batch` as an option to
-`folds_rolling_origin` that tells it to increase the size of the training set by
+`folds_rolling_origin`, telling it to increase the size of the training set by
+10 points in each iteration (so that we don't have so many training folds).
-10 points each iteration.
-Since we want to forecast the immediate next point,
+Since we want to forecast the immediately following time point, the `gap`
-`gap` argument remains the default (0).
+argument remains at its default of zero.

 ```r